 Her current poetry manuscript is heft and sing – a formally-innovative and lyrical work that contains the original poetic form she created, which she has termed the ‘parallel poem’, along with her experiments with the traditional sonnet form.

-She lives in Toronto.
+She currently lives in Toronto.